entropyxyz/entropy-docs/README.md

 ## Contribute

 We appreciate contributions of any size from everyone, from fixing typos to proposing substantial rewrites to aid clarity.
-Simply make a PR with your edits, and a member of the Entropy devrel team will review everything.
+Take a look at the [`CONTRIBUTING.md` doc for more details](./CONTRIBUTING.md) on how to help.

 ### Writing docs